wkhatiz/wordle-game_v3/README.md

-**Warning**
+:warning: **Warning**
-{: This project is still in progress.
-This readme document will be uploaded once the application is functional.}
+This project is still in progress.
+This readme document will be uploaded once the application is functional

 # Wordle Game.V3